MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `earningWalletAddressOpt`: The wallet address for the earning wallet.
 This is not secret, so if you don't get this field, it's because it hasn't been set yet.

-* `gasPrice`: The Node will not pay more than this number of wei for gas to complete a transaction.
+* `gasPrice`: The Node will not pay more than this number of Gwei for gas to complete a transaction.

 * `neighborhoodMode`: The neighborhood mode being currently used, this parameter has nothing to do with descriptors which may have been used in order to set the Node's nearest neighborhood.
 It is only informative, to know what mode is running at the moment.